Article Table Of Contents

 And if you already knew these places were cheap, check out some more reading about Oregon and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The Beaver State For 2018
+The 10 Cheapest Places To Live In Oregon For 2020

 Baker City is a city in and the county seat of Baker County, Oregon, United States.
 It was named after Edward D. Baker, the only U.S. Senator ever killed in military combat.
 The population was 9,828 at the 2010 census.